molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 We now have all the values for chromosome 7 in the table, however the results are divided over several pages of results, we'd like to view them all in one screen; click the "rows per page" dropdown below the table and select "100" this will show 100 results per page.
 The "FILTER" column shows the same value for every line, we are not interested in this column so let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.

-Click any header in the table to sort the data based on that column, click again to sort in the other direction.
+Click any column header in the table to sort the data based on that column, click again to sort in the opposite direction.
 Click one of the lines in the data table to zoom to the position of this variant in the genome browser.
 Click the symbol in front of the "SAMPLES" column header to show the columns belonging to the samples.

 Click the magnifing glass in front of the dataline to show a report for that line.
 The default report is just showing all attribute values in a structured way.
-However as stated above all kinds of reports can be added at runtime by an admin.
+However, as stated above, all kinds of reports can be added at runtime.

 ###### Data manipulation